 - Note 1.- The amounts of water specified for foam production are predicated on an application rate of 8.2 L/min/m2 for a foam meeting performance level A, 5.5 L/min/m2 for a foam meeting performance level B and 3.75L/min/m2 for a foam meeting performance level C. - Note 2.
-When any other complementary agent is used, the substitution ratios need to be checked. - 9.2.12 At aerodromes where operations by aeroplanes larger than the average size in a given category are planned, the quantities of water should be recalculated and the amount of water for foam production and the discharge rates for foam solution should be increased accordingly. - Note. -Guidance on the determination of quantities of water and discharge rates based on the largest theoretical aeroplane in a given category is available in Chapter 2 of the Airport Services Manual (Doc 9137), Part 1. - 9.2.13 At aerodromes where operations by aeroplanes larger than the average size in a given category are planned, the quantities of water shall be recalculated and the amount of water for foam production and the discharge rates for foam solution shall be increased accordingly.
+When any other complementary agent is used, the substitution ratios need to be checked. - 9.2.12 At aerodromes where operations by aeroplanes larger than the average size in a given category are planned, the quantities of water shall be recalculated and the amount of water for foam production and the discharge rates for foam solution should be increased accordingly. - Note. -Guidance on the determination of quantities of water and discharge rates based on the largest theoretical aeroplane in a given category is available in Chapter 2 of the Airport Services Manual (Doc 9137), Part 1. - 9.2.13 The quantity of foam concentrates separately provided on vehicles for foam production shall be in proportion to the quantity of water provided and the foam concentrate selected.

-- Note.
-Guidance on the determination of quantities of water and discharge rates based on the largest overall length of aeroplane in a given category is available in Chapter 2 of the Airport Services Manual (Doc 9137), Part 1. - 9.2.14 The quantity of foam concentrates separately provided on vehicles for foam production shall be in proportion to the quantity of water provided and the foam concentrate selected. - 9.2.15 The amount of foam concentrate provided on a vehicle should be sufficient to produce at least two loads of foam solution. - 9.2.16 Supplementary water supplies, for the expeditious replenishment of rescue and firefighting vehicles at the scene of an aircraft accident, should be provided. - 9.2.17 When a combination of different performance level foams are provided at an aerodrome, the total amount of water to be provided for foam production should be calculated for each foam type and the distribution of these quantities should be documented for each vehicle and applied to the overall rescue and firefighting requirement. - 9.2.18 The discharge rate of the foam solution shall not be less than the rates shown in Table 9-2. - 9.2.19 The complementary agents shall comply with the appropriate specifications of the International Organization for Standardization (ISO). - 9.2.20 The discharge rate of complementary agents should be no less than the values shown in Table 9-2. - 9.2.21 Dry chemical powders should only be substituted with an agent that has equivalent or better firefighting capabilities, for all types of fires where complementary agent is expected to be used. - Note.
-Guidance on the use of complementary agents can be found in the Airport Services Manual (Doc 9137), Part 1 - 9.2.22 A reserve supply of foam concentrate, equivalent to 200 per cent of the quantities identified in Table 9-2, should be maintained on the aerodrome for vehicle replenishment purposes. - Note.
-Foam concentrate carried on fire vehicles in excess of the quantity identified in Table 9-2 can contribute to the reserve. - 9.2.23 A reserve supply of complementary agent, equivalent to 100 per cent of the quantity identified in Table 9-2, should be maintained on the aerodrome for vehicle replenishment purposes.
+- 9.2.14 The amount of foam concentrate provided on a vehicle shall be sufficient to produce at least two loads of foam solution. - 9.2.15 Supplementary water supplies, for the expeditious replenishment of rescue and firefighting vehicles at the scene of an aircraft accident, shall be provided. - 9.2.16 When a combination of different performance level foams are provided at an aerodrome, the total amount of water to be provided for foam production shall be calculated for each foam type and the distribution of these quantities should be documented for each vehicle and applied to the overall rescue and firefighting requirement. - 9.2.17 The discharge rate of the foam solution shall not be less than the rates shown in Table 9-2. - 9.2.18 The complementary agents shall comply with the appropriate specifications of the International Organization for Standardization (ISO). - 9.2.19 The discharge rate of complementary agents shall be no less than the values shown in Table 9-2. - 9.2.20 Dry chemical powders should only be substituted with an agent that has equivalent or better firefighting capabilities, for all types of fires where complementary agent is expected to be used. - Note.
+Guidance on the use of complementary agents can be found in the Airport Services Manual (Doc 9137), Part 1 - 9.2.21 A reserve supply of foam concentrate, equivalent to 200 per cent of the quantities identified in Table 9-2, shall be maintained on the aerodrome for vehicle replenishment purposes. - Note.
+Foam concentrate carried on fire vehicles in excess of the quantity identified in Table 9-2 can contribute to the reserve. - 9.2.22 A reserve supply of complementary agent, equivalent to 100 per cent of the quantity identified in Table 9-2, shall be maintained on the aerodrome for vehicle replenishment purposes.
 Sufficient propellant gas should be included to utilize this reserve complementary agent.